Lundalogik/move-to-go/step-by-step.md

 7. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
 8. Now a folder named “MigrationFolder” is created.
 9. Enter the folder.
 10. Open up the ruby file “Converter.rb”, this is the place where you do the mapping of the fields.
 There you have a lot of comments with good help with the mapping. :).
+[For some extra tips and tricks check this out.](tips-and-trix.md)
 11. Now that you are done with your mapping.
 You enter the command `cd MigrationFolder`.

 12. Enter the command `move-to-go run`.